Schräge Musik: United Kingdom

-Air Ministry Specification F.9/37 led to the second, Rolls-Royce Peregrine powered, prototype of the Gloster G39 having its armament installed at an angle of +12° for 'no-allowance' firing – three dorsal 20mm cannon in the fuselage and two in the nose.
+Air Ministry Specification F.9/37 led to the second, Rolls-Royce Peregrine powered, prototype of the Gloster G39 having its armament installed at an angle of +12° for 'no-allowance' firing – three dorsal 20 mm cannons in the fuselage and two in the nose.
 While it was a promising aircraft in its own right, by the time that the second prototype was completed the conventionally armed Bristol Beaufighter was already in production, so neither the G39 nor the subsequent Gloster Reaper were pursued.
-Similar logic lay behind Air Ministry specification F11/37, which specified a turret-mounted cannon armament: of three companies who tendered (Armstrong Whitworth and Bristol) had turrets that could only traverse through the forward hemisphere, as did Air Ministry specification F22/39, written around the Vickers Type 414 twin-engined fighter, which combined a streamlined monoplane two-seater fighter airframe with a remotely controlled 40mm cannon in the nose that could be elevated for no-allowance shooting.
+Similar logic lay behind Air Ministry specification F11/37, which specified a turret-mounted cannon armament: of three companies who tendered (Armstrong Whitworth and Bristol) had turrets that could only traverse through the forward hemisphere, as did Air Ministry specification F22/39, written around the Vickers Type 414 twin-engined fighter, which combined a streamlined monoplane two-seater fighter airframe with a remotely controlled 40 mm cannon in the nose that could be elevated for no-allowance shooting.

 The surviving complete example of the type is a Defiant I, N1671, on display as a night fighter at the Royal Air Force Museum.

 The Boulton Paul Defiant "turret fighter" was originally conceived under the F.9/35 specification for a "two-seat day and night fighter" to defend Great Britain against massed formations of unescorted enemy bombers.
 Regardless of the requirement, the use of its dorsal turret was based on the "broadside" fighter interception and combined fighter attack tactic of bomber interception.
 Attempts to take on single-seat fighters with Defiants led to catastrophic results in 1940 over France and during the Battle of Britain.
 With such high losses in day operations, the Defiant was transferred to night fighting and there the type achieved some success.
 Defiant night fighters typically attacked enemy bombers from below, in a similar manoeuvre to the later German Schräge Musik attacks, more often from slightly ahead or to one side, rather than from directly under the tail.
 During the Blitz on London of 1940–1941, the Defiant equipped four squadrons, shooting down more enemy aircraft than any other type.
 The Defiant Mk II was fitted with AI.IV radar and a Merlin XX engine.
 A total of 207 Defiant Mk IIs were built but the Defiant was retired as radar-equipped Beaufighter and Mosquito night fighters entered service in 1941 and 1942.
-Turret fighters with four 20mm cannon were specified under F.11/37 but got no further than a scaled prototype.
+Turret fighters with four 20 mm cannons were specified under F.11/37 but got no further than a scaled prototype.

 A Douglas Havoc, BD126, was fitted with six upward-firing machine guns in the fuselage behind the cockpit.
-The guns could be controlled in elevation from 30–50 degrees and 15 degrees in the azimuth by the gunner in the nose.
+The guns could be controlled in elevation from 30° to 50° and 15° in the azimuth by the gunner in the nose.
 The aircraft was tested at the A&AEE in 1941 and then by the GRU and Fighter Interception Unit.